-Occurs when the desired action cannot be performed due to one of the given reasons, see the survey in chapter 1.

-'devi<no> not found in nametabel' During execution of newcat the

-During execution of newcat the devicename indicated for device no <no> was not found/known by the system.

-'catalog full, name not found'

-Occurs e.g. when the catalog is filled up, and it is attempted to insert a new entry.
+- xists already' Occurs when the desired action cannot be performed due to one of the given reasons, see the survey in chapter 1. - 'devi<no> not found in nametabel' During execution of newcat the devicename indicated for device no <no> was not found/known by the system. - 'catalog full, name not found' Occurs e.g. when the catalog is filled up, and it is attempted to insert a new entry.
 Delete some entries and insert again, refuse the insertion or create a bigger susercat (and insert all the entries again).
 Could also occur when e.g. the whole catalog has been searched for an unknown entry.
 In any case, the operator is warned that the catalog is full (and the name was not found).

-'catalog error, hashvalue'

-This is a hard system error, save a hardcopy of the run and consult the RC support department.
+'catalog error, hashvalue' This is a hard system error, save a hardcopy of the run and consult the RC support department.

 A possible configuration of susercat could be:

-Entry O Console buffer
+Entry 0 Console buffer

-•

 • •

 • •

+• •

 +8 •

 •

 dev.0 +50 entries/segments

 on first device

-+18 <reference></reference> +56 in chain table
++18 <reference></reference> +56 in entry O

 +20 +58 entries/segments

 on second device

-dev.1 +64 in chain table
+dev.1 +64 in entry O

 +66 entries/segments

 +30 on second device

-+32 +72 in chain table
++32 +72 in entry 0